 Whittlesea Reconciliation Group

-‘The Whittlesea Reconciliation Group acknowledges the Wurundjeri Wilam people as the traditional custodians of this land’
+‘The Whittlesea Reconciliation Group acknowledges the Wurundjeri Willum people as the traditional custodians of this land’

-‘A connected community respecting Aboriginal people as the first peoples of Australia, their history and culture through actions supporting reconciliation’
+The vision of the WRG is a connected community respecting Aboriginal people as the first peoples of Australia, their history and culture through actions supporting reconciliation.

 The Whittlesea Reconciliation Group (WRG) seeks to: